You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • Do not breastfeed while on this treatment and for 1 month after your last dose.

-How should I safely store this medication?
+How to safely store and handle this medication

-• Keep this medication in the original packaging at room temperature in a dry place, away from heat and light.
+Keep this medication in the original packaging at room temperature in a dry place, away from heat and light.
 Keep out of sight and reach of children and pets.

-• Do not throw out any unused medications at home.
+Do not throw out any unused medications at home.
 Bring them to your pharmacy to be thrown away safely.

-• How to safely touch oral anti-cancer medications
+How to safely touch oral anti-cancer medication

 If you are a patient: